About the President

 As a university administrator, Ono is also known for his vision beyond the laboratory.
 He was the first Asian-American president of the University of Cincinnati when he was appointed in 2012.
 Previously, he served as the University Provost and Senior Vice President for Academic Affairs.
 Prior to his recruitment to the University of Cincinnati, Ono was Senior Vice Provost and Deputy to the Provost at Emory University.

 Ono is deeply committed to diversity, and his achievements have been recognized by the American Council on Education with an award that honours individuals who have demonstrated leadership and commitment on a national level to the advancement of racial and ethnic minorities in higher education.
+He also received a Professional Achievement Award from the University of Chicago Alumni Association in 2017, an honour he shares with such luminaries as Carl Sagan, Ed Asner and Kurt Vonnegut.

 In addition, Inside Higher Education named him America’s most notable university president in 2015.
 His many followers on Twitter and Instagram know why he deserves that accolade.
 He’s adept at using social media to respond quickly and directly to people’s concerns and to make personal, authentic connections – in particular, with students.
 Whether sending congratulatory tweets to grads, cheering on the home team, or responding to someone’s concerns about financial aid, it’s all about engagement.